Buick Enclave

-The Buick Enclave is a three-row luxury crossover SUV produced by General Motors since 2007.
+The Buick Enclave is a three-row full-size crossover SUV produced by General Motors since 2007.
 It was previewed at the 2006 North American International Auto Show, officially as a concept car, making it the first Lambda vehicle to be displayed.
 The Enclave is partially based on the Buick Centieme concept shown at the 2003 Detroit Auto Show.

 The first-generation Enclave, the Saturn Outlook, the original GMC Acadia, and the first-generation Chevrolet Traverse all shared the GM Lambda platform.

 The Enclave replaced both of Buick's SUVs, the minivan-based Rendezvous and the truck-based Rainier, as well as the Terraza minivan.
 The second-generation Enclave was officially revealed at the 2017 New York International Auto Show.

 First generation (2008)

 Features

 The Enclave has seating for seven passengers, with an optional second row bench seat instead of the standard two captain chairs which increases the seating to eight.
 It comes standard with front-wheel drive with an option of all-wheel drive.